 Artists are targets of politically motivated threats in great parts of the world.
-Artists at Risk is dedicated to mapping the field of persecuted art practitioners, facilitating their safe-exit from countries of origin and hosting them at so-called “Safe Haven” residencies.
+Artists at Risk is dedicated to mapping the field of persecuted art practitioners, facilitating their safe exit from countries of origin and hosting them at so-called “Safe Haven” residencies.

 ARTISTS AT RISK (AR) is a new human rights institution in the field of visual culture.
 As a platform dedicated to art practitioners “at risk”, the work of AR encompasses mapping and coordinating art professionals at risk, addressing their practical needs and advancing their artistic practice.
 To achieve this, selected key figures are granted short and long-term residencies at so-called “Safe Havens” – not as asylum seekers, but as invited and honoured visiting art professionals.
-These are art actors which not only greatly enrich their host countries, but are at the heart of rebuilding their often war-torn countries of origin.
+These are art actors who not only greatly enrich their host countries, but are at the heart of rebuilding their often war-torn countries of origin.

 AR’s first dedicated Safe Havens for visual artists are being established in Helsinki, Athens, Provence and Berlin.